project-sekai-ctf/sekai.team/data/blog/sdctf-2022/crypto-roll.md

         break
 ```

-After waiting for an eternity, and exhausting the search space of possible pid's yet not getting any `key1` got me confused.
+After waiting for an eternity, and exhausting the search space of possible `pid`s yet not getting any `key1` got me confused.
 I checked my script locally for a test flag it seemed to work fine.
 There could only be one possibility: **the flag contains 55 distinct characters**.

 But how would I find `key1` now?

 #### Missed Catch

-@Utaha#6878 pointed out, that since there are only 256 distinct values in
-`codes` each repeated twice, and each character encoded to some `b"0"` or `b"1"` byte strings of length 16, It must be encrypted to the same block always.
-Since the flag is `55*4 = 220` such 16-byte codes and each code is used twice for most of the characters, there will be repating 16-byte blocks even with distinct flag characters.
+@Utaha#6878 pointed out, that since there are only 256 distinct values in `codes` each repeated twice, and each character encoded to some `b"0"` or `b"1"` byte strings of length 16, It must be encrypted to the same block always.
+Since the flag is 55 × 4 = 220 such 16-byte codes and each code is used twice for most of the characters, there will be repeating 16-byte blocks even with distinct flag characters.

 #### Assumption 2